About the Portland Barnstormers

 MONTHLY CLUB MEETINGS

 We meet on the third Monday of every month.
 During June, July, August, and September we meet at the Barnstormers Airfield at 7:30 PM (the September meeting happens after our annual Field Clean Up Day and barbecue).
-The remainder of the year the meeting is held at the Butteville Community Church meeting room in Butteville, Oregon at 7:30 PM.
+The remainder of the year we’re lucky enough to meet at the offices of Homesmart Realty (Thanks, Brad!).
+The address is 7453 SW Bridgeport Road, Suite E-235 (click on any club meeting event on our calendar for detailed instructions) at 7:30 PM.

 We have several flight instructors who are available almost every Saturday at noon to train new pilots.
 Our instructors are also available on Tuesday evenings at 6:00 PM during June, July, and August.
 We have our own trainer aircraft and radios, so you don’t need to bring anything — but feel free to bring your own aircraft and RC transmitter if you need help setting it up or performing a maiden flight.
 Just to confirm availability of an instructor, please contact our Chief Instructor (details here).
 Note: you must be a guest of a member who is at the field with you to receive flight instruction — there is a limit of three guest visits and then we will require you join the club.